tosinchukwu/Nexus-L1/README.md

 ---

 ### Can I use multiple devices?
-Yes, you can connect as many devices as you want, including desktops, laptops, mobile phones, and servers.
-You can link and manage all your devices from a single Nexus account.
-You can also prove computations in multiple browser tabs simultaneously.
+* Yes, you can connect as many devices as you want, including desktops, laptops, mobile phones, and servers
+* You can link and manage all your devices from a single Nexus account.
+* You can also prove computations in multiple browser tabs simultaneously.

 ---